rmsk2/c64_mandelbrot/README.md

 # Performance

-To calculate a viusalization of the default section of the Mandelbrot set using the default maximum iteration depth of 24 in multicolor mode takes about 47 minutes.
-In hires mode the visualization of the default section with a maximum iteration depth of 24 is done within an hour and 40 minutes.
+To calculate a viusalization of the default section of the Mandelbrot set using the default maximum iteration depth of 24 in multicolor mode takes about 43 minutes.
+In hires mode the visualization of the default section with a maximum iteration depth of 24 is done within about one and a half hours.